 The 1TB HDD storage option only has one advantage: its 1TB storage space.
 It won't offer faster speeds, can damage if dropped, and would heat a bit when fully stretched.
 If you are one casual user and want to store a ton of data files, the 1 TB HDD could be the right storage option for you.

 Data loss can happen with nearly any storage device.
 No doubt, modern-day storage devices offer a host of functionalities.
 But still, data loss can occur.
-Instead of just stressing out on this, download professional data recovery software to restore lost files.
+Instead of just stressing out on this, download professional data recovery program to restore lost files.

 EaseUS Data Recovery Wizard is one remarkable data recovery tool that lets anyone get instant access to their lost data files (photos, videos, documents, emails, and whatnot).
 Whether it's an SSD or an HDD, you can use this file recovery program to recover all types of lost files.